edholmes2232/DataLoggerServer/README.md

 1. Open a second Ubuntu window (click the icon again)
 2. Change Directory into the DataLoggerServer folder (Step #1.5)
 3. Type the following Command
-`watch???`
+`watch -n 1 tail -n 20 "Slave*"`
 4. This only watches the files, it doesn't modify the data
 5. Exit using 'Ctrl+C'

 ## 6 Extracting Data from Linux/Ubuntu to Windows
 1. Each Node saves its data in a seperate file with it's Node ID, and the date/time the program was run e.g. "Node-3-0404-12:45.txt'
 2. Run `explorer.exe . `
-3. Copy the "Slave-X-DDMM-HHMM.txt" files to your desired folder
+3. Copy the "Node-X-DDMM-HHMM.txt" files to your desired folder
-4. It is recommended to remove any old Slave files from the directory after use to allow the "watch" command to work
+4. It is recommended to remove any old Node files from the directory after use to allow the "watch" command to work